salma-emara/aps105-book/textbook/chapters/chapter05-functions/functions.md

 **Why is this method not favorable?**

 The compiler compiles your code one line at a time from top to bottom.
-This requires function implementations to be before they are **called** in any functions, other than the `main` function.
-For example, in the previous code, if we switched the order of the function implementations of `printStars` and `printPattern`, it will cause an error at line $6$ in the following code.
+The compiler should have observed the function prototype or function implementation before they are **called** in any functions, including the the `main` function.
+For example, in the previous code, if we switched the order of the function implementations of `printStars` and `printPattern`, it will cause an error at line $6$ in the following code, because this is the first time `printStars` is observed by the compiler.
+The compiler did not see before line $6$ any prototype or implementation of `printStars`, which is why it flags an error.
+This causes a **compile-time** error.

 ```{figure} ./images/function-implementation-order.png
 :alt: Function implementation order can cause an issue if no caution is taken.